wilkar1/demo-stibo/readme.md

 One attribute can be linked in to multiple attribute groups.
 E.g., you could have a group with all assets, and other groups also including some assets.
 It is a tool which helps us filter the attributes.

-Some data standards have close to 10,000 categories and 10,000 attributes.
+Some data standards have more than 10,000 categories and 10,000 attributes.
 The number of available attributes in a category can exceed 500.

 There is a trivial test data standard in the [datastandard.json](src/test/resources/datastandard.json) test resource.
 The object model for the data standard is defined in the [model](src/main/java/com/stibo/demo/report/model) package.